cvhooser/learning-rust/ReadMe.md

   - You can change it if you make it a mutable reference
   - You can only have ONE mutable reference to a particular piece of data in a particular scope.
     - This prevents a data race from occuring
-      * Two or more pointes access The same data at the same time.
+      * Two or more pointes access the same data at the same time.
       * At least one of the pointers is being used to write to the data.
       * There's no mechanism being used to synchronize access to the data.
     - You cannot mix mutable and immutable references